typst/typst/docs/guides/page-setup.md

 to skip a few page numbers because you will insert pages into the final printed product.

-The right way to modify the page number is to manipulate the page [counter]($counter).
+The right way to modify the page number is to manipulate the page [counter].
 The simplest manipulation is to set the counter back to 1.

 ```typ
 #counter(page).update(1)